All The Best Looks From The 2023 Oscars Red Carpet

 This year, the stars sashayed down a champagne (yes, champagne) carpet, turning heads in a grand display of exquisite couture.
 Florence Pugh was the talk of the carpet when she arrived in a show-stopping look from Valentino's spring 2023 couture collection, featuring a puffy top and black shorts.
 "A bit romantic, a bit of punk, wearing some shorts, I'm doing it," Pugh told E!
 News on the red carpet when asked to describe her Oscars outfit.

-The Little Mermaid's Halle Bailey stunned in an ocean dream of a dress from Dolce & Gabbana, while Nicole Kidman shimmered in a striking black Armani Privé gown.
+The Little Mermaid's Halle Bailey stunned in an ocean dream of a dress from Dolce & Gabbana, while our own Aussie Nicole Kidman shimmered in a striking black Armani Privé gown.

-Scroll on for all the best red carpet fashion from the 2023 Oscars.